yungyuc/nsdhw_24au/project/cfmc30/README.rst

 FDCP will be valuable in fieds where DCT is used extensively:

-* Image Compression
+* Image compression and compression
-* Audio Compression
-* Video Processing
-* Signal Processing

 System Architecture
 ===================